Recent News

 pleased that the Rosario X Okey Dokey breeding paid off for you!

-HOLY SMOKES!
-Fino Chilean Rosariodoes it again at the 2008
+Chilean Rosario does it again at the 2008 Grand

 must have wondered if I did anything but walk and run the llama!